FurryCoders/FALocalRepo/README.md

 A message will be displayed when running the program if there is an update available for any component.

-The program needs cookies from a logged-in FurAffinity session to download protected pages.
+The program needs cookies from a logged-in Fur Affinity session to download protected pages.
 Without the cookies the program can still download publicly available pages, but others will return empty.
 See [#Cookies](#cookies) for more details on which cookies to use.

-**Warning**: FurAffinity theme template must be set to "modern".
+**Warning**: Fur Affinity theme template must be set to "modern".
 Can be changed at [furaffinity.net/controls/settings/](https://www.furaffinity.net/controls/settings/).

 ## How to Read Usage Instructions